jwa91/n8n-manager-raycast/README.md

 Instructions for setting up the development environment:

 1. Clone the repository
-2. Install dependencies with `pnpm install`
+2. Install dependencies with `npm install`
 3. Configure your dev environment
-4. Start development with `pnpm dev`
+4. Start development with `npm run dev`

 ## License